Prescheduled. Steve is recovering from surgery at the moment.

 The philosophy that arises from a dense sense of separation I’ve called “social Darwinism” elsewhere.
 (3) It’s the self-serving bias writ large.

-You must be tired of hearing me refer to it, but the out-of-body experience I had in 1977 gave me the experience and (minor) realization that “I” was not my physical body.
+The out-of-body experience I had in 1977 gave me the experience and (minor) realization that “I” was not my physical body.

 In an instant, I passed over from “a lack of discrimination between the physical body and the real Self” to certainty that I was not the physical body.